Nurou/Nurou/README.md

 ## Hi 👋🏽

 I'm a full-stack developer based in Helsinki, Finland.
 I get a kick out of making things more pleasant to use.

-I'm currently:
+I am:

 - 🎓   &nbsp; Completing a BSc in computer science
 - 🌱   &nbsp; Working at the University of Helsinki as a research assistant
 - 💭   &nbsp; Specialising in web (esp.
 UI/UX) development

-- 📫   &nbsp; Reach me on: [Twitter](https://twitter.com/messages/compose?recipient_id=1075660159882616832) or [Email](mailto:joel.nhn@gmail.com)
+📫   &nbsp; Reach me on: [Twitter](https://twitter.com/messages/compose?recipient_id=1075660159882616832) or [Email](mailto:joel.nhn@gmail.com)